 Jesus is both God and Lord.

 Jesus Christ is fully God and is Lord over all.
 In the New Testament, Jesus is called the Lord Jesus Christ.
 Christ is His title.
 It comes from the Greek word christos, which translates the Hebrew title “Messiah” meaning “anointed one.”
-According to Psalm 110 verse 1, the Messiah would sit at the right hand of God and be called Lord.
+According to Psalm 110:1, the Messiah would sit at the right hand of God and be called Lord.
+Jesus claimed this for Himself and is now sitting at God’s right hand.
+Jesus is the Christ and the Lord.
+He is powerful enough to meet your needs.

-Jesus is not just a good teacher.
+Jesus was not just a good teacher.
 He claimed and demonstrated that He is fully God in human flesh.
+That is equally important.
+You can know Jesus as a human who understands your needs.

 Jesus is fully human.
 We have a harder time wrapping our brains around that fact than we do believing He was God.
 Yet, Jesus experienced the normal process of body development from a child to an adult man.
 He obeyed His parents and learned to live with at least 4 brothers and 2 sisters.